AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/Savings plans.md

 Savings plans can be applied to offset the bills of your pay-as-you-go instances based on the following rules:

--   If you have both general purpose and ECS compute savings plans, the ECS compute savings plan is applied first.
+-   If you have both general-purpose and ECS compute savings plans, the ECS compute savings plan is applied first.
--   If your pay-as-you-go instances are billed based on a discount higher than that of your savings plans, the higher discount is applied first and the discounted charges are covered by your commitment of your savings plans.
+-   If your pay-as-you-go instances are billed based on a discount higher than that of your savings plans, the higher discount is applied first and the discounted charges are covered by your commitment of the savings plans.
--   If you have different types of savings plans with different discounts \(for example, you have a one-year plan and a three-year plan, or you have an All Upfront savings plan, a Partial Upfront savings plan, and a No Upfront savings plan\), the plans take effect in the order in which they were purchased.
+-   If you have different types of savings plans with different discounts, the plans take effect in the order in which they were purchased.
+For example, you have a one-year plan and a three-year plan, or you have an All Upfront savings plan, a Partial Upfront savings plan, and a No Upfront savings plan.

 ## Examples

 The following table provides examples of how savings plans apply in common scenarios.
 The unit prices and discounts listed in the table are only examples.
-For actual prices and discounts, see the ECS pricing and Discount Details pages.
+The actual prices and discounts on the Pricing tab of the Elastic Compute Service page and the Discount Details page shall prevail.

 |Pay-as-you-go instance|Savings plan|Hourly bill|
 |----------------------|------------|-----------|